concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-create.md

 # Create New EKS Cluster for use with Concurrent for MLflow

-This guide describes a simple CloudFormation Template method for creating an EKS cluster that is configued for use with the Concurrent for MLflow Service that you installed in the previous step.

-Note - you will incur AWS charges for this EKS cluster.
+Follow these instructions if you want to create a brand new EKS cluster for use with Concurrent.
+You will incur AWS charges for this new EKS cluster.
+Note that if you already have an EKS cluster, you can simply use a new namespace in that cluster for Concurrent and avoid the charges for a new EKS cluster.

 - Create a new EKS cluster with the default services suggested by AWS including coredns
 - Next, delete all node groups and nodes
-- Finally add a new nodegroup with a single t3.micro instance.
+- Add a new nodegroup with a single t3.micro instance.
 This is for coredns
 - Now, follow [these](/files/install-existing/ "Configure Existing Kubernetes Cluster") steps to setup the required permissions and node groups